The Dilemma Zone

 That’s one of the many interesting bits of a paper by P.A.
 Hancock, M. Mouloua, & J.W.
 Senders, “On the philosophical foundations of driving distraction and the distracted driver,” in a recent book titled Driver Distraction: Theory, Effects, and Mitigation.

 This entry was posted on Wednesday, February 25th, 2009 at 4:43 pm and is filed under Traffic Engineering, Traffic Psychology, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.